 Being a Course Rep comes with a number of great benefits

-- Improve your course and department
+- Improve your course, department or school

 - Influence University decisions